johnsonandjohnson/Bodiless-JS/packages/fclasses/README.md

 However, there are a few key differences:

-- Metadata (static properties) attached to a component are prppagated through the chain of HOCs.
+- Metadata (static properties) attached to a component are propagated through the chain of HOCs.
-- If you are using Typescript, the type of the parameters is constrained to be an HOC (or an object specifying metadata, see below).
+- If you are using TypeScript, the type of the parameters is constrained to be a HOC (or an object specifying metadata, see below).
 - There is an optional overload to accept a "TokenMeta" object which consists of metadata which should be attached to the token.
-- We intruduce a special kind of Token known as a "Filter".
+- We introduce a special kind of Token known as a "Filter."
 See more below.

 ### Metadata and Filters